ludwig-ai/ludwig/README.md

 Full documentation
 ------------------

-You can find the full documentation inside `doc/documentation.md`.
+You can find the full documentation [here](http://ludwig.github.io), inside the `docs` directory, with the documentation sources available in `mkdocs/doc/documentation.md`.